 On first publication, the CAA committed to undertake a review of CAP1616 process in 2021, three years after its implementation.

 The CAA has completed a full review of CAP1616, with version 5 of CAP1616 published in Autumn 2023.
 To access the revised documents and for more detailed information on the improvements that have been made, please see our Airspace Change Process webpage.

 We held a webinar on 28 November 2023 to run through some of the revisions and improvements made to the process.
 The slides for the webinar are available to read, and include questions that were asked during the session.

 Transition arrangements to version 5

-This airspace change process (CAP 1616, version 5) will come into force on 2 January 2024.
-Any airspace change proposals commenced on or after that date will be assessed against the requirements of the process as described in this document.
-All change sponsors with airspace change proposals in process under CAP 1616 (i.e., where an assessment meeting has already taken place) and in Stages 1-4, will be informed of the requirements that apply to their submissions and this will be published on the portal.
-The CAA aims to inform all change sponsors of such requirements by 30 November 2023.
+This airspace change process (CAP 1616, version 5) came into force on 2 January 2024 for permanent airspace change proposals.
+Any permanent airspace change proposals commenced on or after that date will be assessed against the requirements of the process as described in this document.
+All change sponsors with permanent airspace change proposals in process under CAP 1616 (i.e., where an assessment meeting has already taken place) and in Stages 1-4, will be informed of the requirements that apply to their submissions and this will be published on the portal.
+The CAA aims to inform all change sponsors of such requirements shortly.
 Airspace change proposals in Stages 5-6 will continue as planned and will not be affected by the publication of CAP 1616, version 5.

 For all airspace change proposals following CAP 725, the proposal will continue to be assessed against the requirements of CAP 725.